 Don has always loved his wife, but as a sex addict, he loves sex more.
 He dreams of making a resort in Cuba where married couples can go to live out their wildest fantasies together.
 For a complete summary, you can go here.

 I know this is a book, but I’m going to compare it to some movies since I’ve never read a book like it before.
 You have a narcissistic sex addict, like in Don Jon-the lead character is also conveniently named Don…what’s with Dons?
 You can see plenty of Don-types, having sex with everyone at websites like www.twinkpornvideos.xxx.
 You’ll know what I mean when you see their videos.
-Then you have the indie film vibe that takes a behind the senses of strip club culture, like in Magic Mike-but with mostly female strippers.
+Then you have the indie film vibe that takes a behind the scenes look of strip club culture, like in Magic Mike-but with mostly female strippers.
+It would be interesting to see where the story takes it, I can only imagine it would be like enjoying the company of someone like these Perth Strippers while you read about their daily lives.
 They might of got some of the sexual inspiration for this book from videos at teentuber.xxx (discover more at https://www.teentuber.xxx/).
 Then I kept thinking about the movie Couples Retreat.
 There are two islands: one island is for the couples to work on their relationship together, and the other island is crazy lusting and partying.
 This book is what the combo of those two islands would look like.

 This is one of those books where I hated every single character, but I still liked the book.
 The characters lack depth and are all only focused on the present moment and themselves.
 You watch most of the characters completely self-destruct because they aren’t focused on consequences.